 - Founded in: 1005

-Kazan, one of the oldest Russian cities, has recently celebrated its millennium.
+Kazan, one of the oldest Russian cities, celebrated its millennium in 2005.
 The ancient walls of Kazan recall many dramatic events, including the historic siege by Ivan the Terrible in the 16th century.

 It is also a highly diverse city with more than 100 nationalities.
 This diversity, coupled with a young population, has created a unique sense of tolerance, understanding and youthful optimism.